X3msnake/my-gists-files/README.md

 # my-gists-files
-Repor to hold files other than images for my gists
+Repo to hold files other than images for my gists